IsabelaFranceschi/Python/index.md

 ## WELCOME everyone!

-Here I store some interesting projects using the Python Lenguage.
+Here I keep some interesting projects using the Python Programming Lenguage.
 Feel free to contribute.
 Here is my github profile [Isabela Franceschi](https://github.com/IsabelaFranceschi)

 ### Let see some